-We jumped on Zoom with G and Lexi from Suzie True!
+We interviewed G and Lexi from Suzie True!
 Suzie True define themselves as a mix of LA trashy pop and crybaby pop punk, and have serious slumber party vibes.
 Lexi sings and G plays guitar.
 In this interview, we talk about our favorite childhood computer games, their fondness of the Powerpuff Girls and yerba mate, and finally their plans to release an LP with bad bitch energy sometime next year.

 What’s your go-to gas station order?

 G: This is gonna be embarrassing.

 Lexi: Mine is honestly a big ass shitty coffee.